Dhurgham Ismail: 2011–12

 Ismail was handed the number 3 shirt for the season.
 Upon earning his starting role in the squad, Ismail had assists in a lot of matches from the 2011–12 Iraqi Premier League, mostly crossing long balls into the penalty area.
 He also scored two goals in this season: one of them was on 3 March 2012, against Zakho FC, in a 2–0 win for Al Shorta.
 The second one was on 19 March 2012, against Al-Hedood, in another 2–0 win.

-Ismail was nominated by the head coach of Al-Zawra'a, Radhi Shenaishil, and the head coach of Al Shorta, Mohammed Tabra, as the left back of the Ideal Team of the Season.
+Ismail was nominated by the head coach of Al-Zawra'a, Radhi Shenaishil, and the head coach of Al Shorta, Mohammed Tabra, as left back of the Al-Batal Magazine Team of the Season.
 Al-Quwa Al-Jawiya's Hussam Kadhim was picked for the position.

 Al Shorta ended the 2011–12 season with them being in 7th place and conceding 37 goals.

 2012–13

-The 2012–13 season was the first season for Ismail to achieve a local competition.
+The 2012–13 season was the first season for Ismail to win a title.
+On 22 November 2012, Ismail wore the captain's armband for Al Shorta for the first time against Masafi Al-Wasat, after Amjad Kalaf was substituted off in the second half.
 He scored Al Shorta's only goal against Sulaymaniya FC in Round 9, a curling shot from the outside of his boot, and also scored against Al-Mina'a SC from a free-kick, Zakho FC, Masafi Al-Wasat, and scored the last goal for Al Shorta in the season, against Talaba SC, on 4 September 2013 which secured the league title for the club, resulting in five goals for Ismail in this season, which was the most he had in one season.

 Al Shorta won their first league shield since the 1997–98 season and their third one as a total, just two years after finishing +5 goal difference away from relegation.
 They also achieved the 2013 Baghdad Cup, but Ismail wasn't included in the squad due to being on international duty.